Our Structure

 Ian has a PhD in Photo-electrochemistry and an Honours Degree in Soil Chemistry and Chemistry.
 In 2015 Ian was awarded the prestigious RK Murphy Award for his contribution to industrial chemistry in Australia.
 He is known for his passion for the role of science in society and particularly the role of R&D, as well as for his strategic, scientific and leadership skills.

-Member, Assistant Commissioner Kylie Whiteley
+Member, WA Police Deputy Commissioner Kylie Whiteley

 Member, Colin Murphy